HenryLaur/ml-projects/RESNET Unet/README.md

 # Resnet UNET

 Unet with resnet connections.
 This is better than simple unet but not as good as attention unet.
-It does not convege as quick.
+It does not converge as quick.

 # Example input/output